joaquimatheus/joaquimatheus/README.md

 ## Skills
 * 🐍 Python
 * 💻 HTML, CSS, JS
+* 🐘 PHP
+* 🏦 MYSQL

 ----
-- 🌱 I’m currently learning Python and JS
+- 🌱 I’m currently learning Python, PHP, MYSQL and JS
 - 👯 I’m looking to collaborate on making a company more safe and develop systems secure
 - 💬 Ask me about CyberSecurity
 - 📫 How to reach me: Linkedin and Instagram